 It depends on the individual.
-My brother and Mum had no issues, while I struggled to inhale normally at higher altitudes initially.
-Our first spot on the first day was Buddha Point in Thimphu and I was walking very slowly, mildly panicking internally, trying to breatheeeee deeply into my lungs.
-My Dad got giddy pretty often in Bhutan.
+My brother and Mum had no issues, while initially, I struggled to inhale normally at higher altitudes.
+Our first spot on the first day was Buddha Point in Thimphu.
+I was walking very slowly, mildly panicking inside, feeling rather short of breath.
+My Dad (who has high blood pressure) got giddy pretty often in Bhutan.

-My guide mentioned that your body takes the very first few days to acclimatize.
+My Bhutanese tour guide mentioned that your body takes the very first few days to acclimatize.
 After that, you’ll be fine.
-Being Singaporean where patience isn’t my virtue, later on, I ate some TCM tablets recommended by my GP (called 龙井天, you can buy a bottle from a TCM shop) a day before and on the day that we’ll be going to higher altitudes (such as Dochula Pass, Chele la Pass and Tiger’s Nest – all above 3000m), and breathing became easier.
-It’ll be useful to keep some mountain sickness pills at hand.
+Being Singaporean where patience isn’t my virtue, later on, I ate some TCM tablets recommended by my GP then, a day before and on the day that we’ll be going to higher altitudes (such as Dochula Pass, Chele la Pass, and Tiger’s Nest – all above 3000m), and breathing became easier.
+Although I don’t always recommend medical pills, it might be useful to keep some mountain sickness pills at hand.

 No matter what, breathe deeply and take your time to adapt in Bhutan.

-What kind of food would I eat in Bhutan?
+What kind of food will I eat in Bhutan?